arago/hiro-graph-js/guide.md

 Where:

-- start: index of where to start from
+- start: index of where to start the range from
-- finish: index of where to end
+- finish: index of where to end the range from

 ### Lucene